fraware/evology/README.md

 ## Todo-ongoing

 - [WFF] Short selling needs to be handled in some way (loans, margin)
-- Main output must be a workable dataframe // continue adding columns until we can work with df only as output
 - LEAP_EC 0.6 update should be live soon https://pypi.org/project/leap-ec/

 ## To watch